lizagne/ftbll-tm-rndmsr/README.md

 4. Send supporting documentation

 ## Testing
 I made the last minute decision to change the background image to an SVG to make the app more engaging, though SVG's are heavy on code.
 I used Google Dev Tools to check on it's performance.
-The speed ...
+The speed was under 4 secs to load, which does seem quite a long time, but when I took out the SVG background the loading time was the same, so I decided that I should try and refactor instead.

 Throughout the build I used a third party server to test the build on a live page so that I could then test on actual devices, Ipad and Iphone.
 I realised that I wanted to show the basic and most important information and inputs on one screen, so for smaller devices I turned off the display of certain elements.